anas-aljanaby/alssaa-hr/docs/project-outlines/project-overview.md

 This repository contains a web app for an HR attendance workflow (clock-in/clock-out) with role-based access for employees, managers, and administrators.

 At a high level, the frontend handles:
-- Authentication and session setup (login / signup / auth callback / set-password)
+- Authentication and session setup (login / auth callback / set-password, with `/signup` currently redirected to login)
 - Employee attendance actions (punch in/out, attendance views, requests/notifications)
-- Manager + admin workflows (approvals, reporting, user/department management)
+- Team, manager, and admin workflows (team attendance, approvals, reporting, user/department management)

 The backend is powered by Supabase:
 - A Postgres database defined via SQL migrations
 - Supabase Auth for identity
 - Supabase Edge Functions (serverless endpoints) for attendance-related operations and admin-only actions
+- Shared role guards in routing (`RequireAdmin` and `RequireManagerOrAdmin`) for protected surfaces

 ## Tech Stack
 ### Frontend